History of Albania: Democratization

-In 2001, Albania has made strides toward democratic reform and maintaining the rule of law, serious deficiencies in the electoral code remain to be addressed, as demonstrated in the elections.
+In 2001, Albania made strides toward democratic reform and the rule of law, serious deficiencies in the electoral code remain to be addressed, as demonstrated in the elections.
 International observers judged the elections to be acceptable, but the Union for Victory Coalition, the second-largest vote recipient, disputed the results and boycotted parliament until 31 January 2002.
 In June 2005, the democratic coalition formed a government with the Sali Berisha.
 His return to power in the elections of 3 July 2005 ended eight years of Socialist Party rule.
 After Alfred Moisiu, in 2006 Bamir Topi was elected President of Albania until 2010.
 Despite the political situation, the economy of Albania grew at an estimated 5% in 2007.
 The Albanian lek has strengthened from 143 lekë to the US dollar in 2000 to 92 lekë in 2007.